Pandaphobic/ESP32-Crypto-Ticker-Docker/Readme.md

 ## Server

 The server is very straight forward as far as express apps go.
 It makes a single call to the conigecko api using a formatted url.
-The coins in the config.toml are used to created the url and make the request.
+The coins in the config.toml are used to create the url and make the request.
 Once the data is received, it is formatted for the ESP32 and sent to it.

 ## Code Process Overview